spork-app/app/README.md

 # What is this project?
 This is Spork.
-A multipurpose megatool.
-I make no claims as to what it can help with, but I use it to help keep track of my finances, my car maintenance, property, planning, local shopping, my greenhouse, and research.
+A multipurpose megatool that exposes a certain kind of workflow to enable quickly putting together the UI and API of a project.